bradleypeterson/A.C.E.S./aces/dashboard/README.md

 ### Login
 ![Login](../../Images/Login.PNG)

 The login page accepts an email or username, and a password.
 It then checks against the students and instructors in the database to see if a matching login exists.
 If it does, it will hash the entered password and compare it against the stored password for that user to see if it is correct.
-If everything checks out, the user will be taken to the *Courses* page.
+If everything checks out, the user will be taken to a *Courses* page.
+There are seperate courses pages for instructors and students, and shown below is courses page for the students.

 ### Courses
 ![Courses](../../Images/Courses.png)